What is a Heat Pump?

 If installing a central-ducted heat pump, ask your installer for a unit with a “variable speed drive” or “soft start.”
 This will maximize efficiency and reduce the chance of flickering lights.

 Newfoundland Power and Newfoundland and Labrador Hydro offer financing for residential customers to assist with purchasing a heat pump.
 The unit must be professionally installed and meet minimum eligibility criteria.

-After your installer has visited your home to provide a quote, and you know the name of the installer and the unit, contact us to start the financing process.
+After your installer has visited your home to provide a quote, and you know the name of the certified installer and the unit, contact us to start the financing process.

 Newfoundland Power 1-800-663-2802

 Newfoundland and Labrador Hydro 1-888-737-1296

 Maintenance and energy efficiency tips